Learning general and distinctive 3D local deep descriptors for point cloud registration: Conclusions

 \section{Conclusions}

-We presented a novel approach to train local, compact, generalisable and distinctive 3D descriptors through a point permutation-invariant deep neural network using canonicalised patches.
-The quaternion transformation module embedded in our deep network improves patch canonicalisation and is trained concurrently with the encoding module.
-Distinctiveness is achieved by training our deep network with a Siamese approach using the hardest-contrastive loss that mines negatives outside a spherical region centred on each anchor.
-Compared with existing deep learning-based 3D descriptors, GeDi descriptors have the unique ability of being highly effective in generalisation across contexts and sensors, while also being as effective as the other descriptors when trained and tested in the same scenarios.
-Future research directions include building end-to-end trainable descriptors and designing a strategy to learn patch radii.
+We presented a novel approach to train general and distinctive 3D local descriptors through a deep network that is invariant to the permutations of the input points and that processes canonicalised patches.
+We embedded a quaternion transformation module in our deep network to facilitate patch canonicalisation, which is trained concurrently with the encoding module.
+Distinctiveness is achieved by training our deep network with a Siamese approach by using a hardest-contrastive loss.
+Compared to existing deep learning-based 3D descriptors, GeDi can better generalise across domains, while also being as effective as the other descriptors when it is trained and tested in the same domain.
+Future research directions include building end-to-end trainable LRF-based descriptors, designing a strategy to learn patch radii and improving computational efficiency.

-\begin{IEEEbiography}{Fabio Poiesi} is a Researcher Scientist in the Technologies of Vision Lab at Fondazione Bruno Kessler in Trento, Italy.
-He received his Ph.D.~degree in Electronic Engineering and Computer Science from Queen Mary University of London (UK) in March 2014.
-He spent nearly three years as a Postdoctoral Research Assistant in Queen Mary University of London.
-He participated in several European Projects, e.g.~H2020 REPLICATE, EIT UAV-Retina, H2020 MiMEX, and he is now Principal Investigator in JPI-CH SHIELD.
-He served as Area Chair in IEEE ICPR 2020 and appeared in the honourable mentions of outstanding reviewers in BMVC 2019.
-His research interests are 3D scene understanding, object detection and tracking, and extended reality. \end{IEEEbiography}

-\begin{IEEEbiography}{Davide Boscaini} is a Researcher Scientist in the Technologies of Vision Lab at Fondazione Bruno Kessler in Trento, Italy.
-He received his Ph.D.~degree in Computational Science from Università della Svizzera Italiana (USI) in Lugano (CH) in August 2017 .
-His main research interests are in the fields of 3D Computer Vision and 3D Deep Learning.
-He is one of the pioneers of Geometric Deep Learning.
-His work was featured on the cover of Nature Methods in February 2020.
-He is the inventor of two US patents on these topics that were later acquired by Twitter Inc. in 2020. \end{IEEEbiography}